Mark K. Larson, Ph.D.

 Undergraduate Research Opportunities with Dr. Larson

-Dr. Larson’s work focuses on the function and biogenesis of human platelets.
+Dr. Larson’s work focuses on the function and cell interactions of human platelets.
 Platelets are the key cellular component in blood clotting, and are a major focus of therapies designed to prevent adverse cardiovascular events.
 He collaborates with Dr. Bill Harris of Omegaquant, Inc., Dr. Wally Whiteheart at the University of Kentucky, and Dr. Mike Holinstat at the University of Michigan to study the effects of omega-3 fatty acids on platelet function.
-Recent work with Anna Kollasch ’15 (Mt Marty College) Lance Shaull ’15, and Betsy McCue ‘15 examined how omega-3 fatty acids alter platelet catalysis of thrombin generation.
 He also collaborates and makes frequent visits to Dr. Owen McCarty’s lab at Oregon Health and Science University to explore links between platelet function and overall blood coagulation.
 Recently, he has teamed with Dr. Jennifer Gubbels and Dr. Karla Abbott at Augustana to study the interaction of ovarian cancer cells with platelets and differential platelet responses in Native Americans, respectively.

-Dr. Larson also works with Dr. Joe Italiano, Jr. at Brigham and Women’s Hospital/Harvard Medical School in Boston on the process of platelet biogenesis.
+Dr. Larson's past research included a collaboration with Dr. Joe Italiano, Jr. at Brigham and Women’s Hospital/Harvard Medical School in Boston on the process of platelet biogenesis.
 Alumni Matt Braithwaite '11 and Jordan Anderson–Daniels '10 spent eight weeks with Dr. Larson in Boston working on how tissue matrix proteins in the bone marrow influence platelet development from precursor cells called megakaryocytes.

 Matt Braithwaite, Dr. Larson and Jordan Anderson–Daniels working at Brigham and Women's Hospital with Dr. Joe Italiano, Jr